shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-your-object-limits.md

 - **% Active** - Out of the total number of objects in use, the percent that are active.
 - **% Served or Modified in the Last 90 Days** - The percent of objects that have had impressions, or have been modified, in the last 90 days.
 For creatives, since expired creatives are not counted, this will always be 100%.
 If the percentage is low, the client has many objects that are candidates for deletion.

+   > [!TIP]
-Line items that have not served or been modified in the last 90 days are good candidates for deletion.
+   > Line items that have not served or been modified in the last 90 days are good candidates for deletion.
 For information about finding and deleting line items, see [Update Line Items](update-line-items.md).
+   >
-Contact your Xandr representative if you need assistance in cleaning out old objects or to request that your object limit be increased.
+   > Contact your Xandr representative if you need assistance in cleaning out old objects or to request that your object limit be increased.

 ## FAQ's

 ### How will I know that I am approaching my limit for an object?

 We send you an email notification when you reach 85%, 95%, and 100% of your limit for an object.
 You can change the email addresses that receive notifications via your Network Settings.

 ### What if I reach my limit for an object?

 When you approach or reach your limit for any object other than creatives, you should delete any inactive, unused, or unnecessary instances.
 These deleted objects will continue to appear in reporting but cannot be undeleted.

 When you approach or reach your limit for creatives, you should remove non-expired creatives.
 Non-expired creatives have the `is_expired` field set to `false`.
 Note that removing expired creatives will not impact your creative count.